Additional Information for International Students

 After each semester with courses students have to give proof of their knowledge through exams.
 Candidates have to obtain 120 credits in order to be awarded their degree.
 72 of those credits stem from various classes, 22 from the internship and a connected seminar and 30 credits from the Master thesis.

 After they have completed their Master thesis, candidates are required to give an oral presentation on their topic.
+The Master thesis can be written at any institute from the department of Electrical Engineering, Information Technology and Computer Engineering.

 The program is designed for a minimum duration of 4 semesters.
 The adaptation to a new culture and study environment and the challenging exams should not be underestimated.
 Therefore a longer duration of about 5 or more semesters also occurs in practice.